 How am I supposed to react?

 - Sadness.
-You may feel sad for your child, for your family, or for yourself.
+You may feel sad for your child, your family, or yourself.
 When a child discloses sexual abuse, it will cause changes in your life.
 You may feel grief that your child had to “grow up to soon” or grief over the loss of a first positive sexual experience.

 - Anxiety.
 You might be anxious about responding in the “right” way to your child or navigating the other relationships in your life, especially if you have a relationship with the abuser.
-You may be worried about what others will think or anxiety about potential confrontation.
+You may be worried about what others will think or anxious about potential confrontation.

 Your child is counting on you for support.
 In order to put your child’s safety first, it’s important to take care of yourself.
 That means finding a way to work through your feelings and reactions to the abuse that doesn’t interfere with your child’s welfare.
-It may not be easy, but with the right support it is possible.
+It may not be easy, but with the right support, it is possible.

 What if the perpetrator is part of my family?

-- Anger towards the child for disrupting your family, especially if the perpetrator is your partner
+- Anger towards the child for disrupting your family, especially if the perpetrator is your partner.

-- Anger towards the perpetrator for hurting your child and betraying your trust
+- Anger towards the perpetrator for hurting your child and betraying your trust.

-- Guilt that you didn’t know the abuse was occurring or for still having feelings for the person who hurt your child
+- Guilt that you didn’t know the abuse was occurring or for still having feelings for the person who hurt your child.

-- Losing faith in your judgment or abilities as a parent
+- Losing faith in your judgment or abilities as a parent.

-- Sense of loss for the family member who hurt your child as you begin to cut ties
+- Sense of loss for the family member who hurt your child as you begin to cut ties.

 What can I expect from my child?